MEVN Stack - Setting up MongoDB, Express and VueJS

 jitsejan@dev:~/code/mongo-express-vue-node/client$ npm install

-To make the app accessible from the VPS, first change the host for the webpack-dev-server in client/package.jsonfrom
+To make the app accessible from the VPS, first change the host for the webpack-dev-server in client/package.json

 ...